Overkill (band): Return to popularity (2009–2017)

 On October 30, 2009, it was announced that Overkill had inked a multi-album deal with Nuclear Blast.
 The band's 15th album, Ironbound, described as a "thrashter-piece", was released on February 9, 2010.
 The album marked a "comeback" for Overkill after years of lackluster record sales and declining popularity in the U.S. since the mid-1990s.
 It was the band's first album to appear on the Billboard 200 chart since 1993's I Hear Black, peaking at number 192.
-The band was playing at Times Square in New York City on May 1, 2010 as part of their Ironbound tour when someone unsuccessfully attempted to blow up a nearby car with fireworks.
+The band was playing at Times Square in New York City on May 1, 2010, as part of their Ironbound tour when someone unsuccessfully attempted to blow up a nearby car with fireworks.
 The show proceeded without interruption, but some ticket holders arriving late were prevented from entering the theater by police responding to the incident.
 Overkill had toured for almost two years promoting Ironbound; it started with a European trek in February 2010 (supported by Suicidal Angels, Savage Messiah and Cripper), followed two months later by a U.S. tour with Vader, God Dethroned, Warbringer, Evile and Woe of Tyrants.
+The band performed at the Wacken Open Air music festival in 2010.
 The band toured the U.S. again in the fall (this time with Forbidden, Evile, Gama Bomb and Bonded by Blood), and then did a European run in March 2011 with Destruction, Heathen, After All and Bonded by Blood.
 The tour cycle for Ironbound ended in South America in the fall of 2011.

-In July 2011, Overkill began demoing six songs and announced they were planning to begin recording their 16th album in October for an early 2012 release.
+In July 2011, Overkill began demoing six songs and announced that they were planning to begin recording their 16th album in October for an early 2012 release.
 The resulting album, The Electric Age, was released on March 27, 2012, and it was the band's first album to enter the top 100 on the Billboard 200, peaking at number 77, Overkill's highest chart position at the time.
 In 2013, the band embarked on The Dark Roots of Thrash tour of North America, headlined by Testament, and supported by Flotsam and Jetsam and 4Arm.
 They canceled their February 15 show in Huntington at The Paramount Theatre due to singer Bobby Ellsworth being diagnosed with "walking pneumonia".
 On February 18, it was announced that Overkill dropped out of the Dark Roots of Thrash tour as Blitz's condition had gotten slightly worse after the show in Worcester, Massachusetts.